Speed up large IFC models in Power BI

 print(f"Size: {output_frag.stat().st_size / (1024*1024):.2f} MB")

-Using the .frag in the Power BI IFC Viewer
+Load the .frag in the Power BI IFC Viewer

-Loading a .frag and an .ifc together in the same report is fully supported.
-The parsers produce identical column schemas, so the resulting model table mixes both sources cleanly.
+Loading a .frag and an .ifc together in the same report works because the parsers produce identical column schemas, so the resulting model table mixes both sources cleanly.
+For a full walkthrough of the parameter and slicer setup, see Build reports with the IFC Viewer.